 Iraq: Briefing and Consultations

-Tomorrow (24 February), the Security Council will convene for a briefing on the UN Assistance Mission for Iraq (UNAMI).
+Tomorrow (17 May), the Security Council will convene for a briefing on the UN Assistance Mission for Iraq (UNAMI).
 Special Representative and head of UNAMI Jeanine Hennis-Plasschaert is expected to brief on recent developments in Iraq and on the Secretary-General’s latest reports on UNAMI and the issue of missing Kuwaiti property and missing third-party and Kuwaiti nationals.
+A representative of civil society is also expected to brief.
 The briefing will be followed by closed consultations.
-A press statement proposed by the UK—the penholder on Iraqi-Kuwaiti issues—on recent developments concerning missing Kuwaiti and third-party nationals is a possible outcome of the meeting.